tarunsachdeva/blog/_posts/2018-09-05-leadership-wednesdays.markdown

 In following weeks, I'll be examining each domain by detailing:

-* Responsibility Scopes within the domain: I'll dive into detail of each domain and cover the scope of responsibility.
-For example, in the Individual domain, the responsibilities of concern include understanding people and their strengths, managing their career journey, effectively providing feedback, etc.
+* Guiding Mental Models: These mental models that can help understand the overall responsibility scope of the domain.
-* Practices: This outlines the specific practices of the domain - a more tactical view of the previous section.
-For example, the practice of 1:1's, creating growth plans, how to fire people - etc. Some of these are battle tested, others are somewhat experimental.
+* Practices: This outlines the specific practices of the domain.
+These cover the responsibility scope in more detail.
 * Frameworks: Here I'll cover some of the frameworks that I've picked up along the way that have helped me in the practices above.
 The sources of these frameworks come from everywhere - experience, blog posts, books.
 * Other Resources: Specific people, authors, books or websites I've found to be a great source of information related to this domain of leadership.